kubernetes/node-problem-detector/README.md

   * Build the docker image.
 The binary and `config/` are copied into the docker image.

 **Note**:
 By default node-problem-detector will be built with systemd support with `make` command.
 This requires systemd develop files.
 You should download the systemd develop files first.
 For Ubuntu, `libsystemd-journal-dev` package should be installed.
+For Debian, `libsystemd-dev` package should be installed.

 ## Push Image
 `make push` uploads the docker image to registry.
 By default, the image will be uploaded to